Forecasting Macroeconomic Tail Risk in Real Time: Do Textual Data Add Value?: Introduction

 \section{Introduction}

-Tail risk forecasts of macroeconomic time series provide a more nuanced picture than point forecasts as the former allow for asymmetric links, meaning that the predictive relationship between the target variable and the covariates can vary across quantiles.
-The focus here is typically on the tails, which are associated with phases of high interest such as economic booms and busts.
-This is why the literature on macroeconomic forecasting has paid increasing attention to now- and forecasts of quantiles (see, e.g., \citealp{Manzan2015,korobilis2017,Adrian2019,Carriero2020,Adams2021,clark2022,Pruser2023}).
+Periods of economic stress such as the Global Financial Crisis or the COVID-19 pandemic have highlighted the importance of tail risk predictions.
+Quantile predictions of macroeconomic time series provide a more nuanced picture than point forecasts, as the former allow the predictive relationship between the target variable and the covariates to vary across quantiles.
+Policymakers and central banks are particularly interested in the tails, which are associated with high economic risk.
+For this reason, the literature on macroeconomic forecasting has paid increasing attention to quantile predictions (see, e.g., \citealp{Manzan2015,korobilis2017,Adrian2019,Carriero2020,Adams2021,clark2022,Pruser2023}).

-Another recent development in macroeconomic forecasting is the use of textual data, which provide timely information that may embed complementary signals to (hard) economic indicators (see e.g., \citealp{larsen2019, bybee2021, Ellingsen2022}).
-While most studies analyze the benefits of textual predictors for macroeconomic point forecasts, the role of textual predictors for tail forecasting is largely unexplored.\footnote{An exception is \cite{Barbaglia2022} who extend their setting to quantile forecasts and find that sentiment predictors provide explanatory power for the tails.} In this paper, we study the benefits of such data for forecasting macroeconomic tail risk in real time.
-In addition, we explore whether the impact of textual predictors differ across forecasting models that feature linear or non-linear predictive relationships.